ctkqiang/identity_scanner/README.md

 ---

-**This app is built dedicated to Malaysian Court with Love, powered by their API.**
+> This app is built dedicated to Malaysian Court with Love, powered by their API